Conservative fusion of unbiased partial state estimates: CI is optimal: Optimal error covariance estimates

 Conceptually, what we are trying to do is to find a \emph{linear fusion rule}

 that is computable by some algorithm and has the unbiasedness and minimality properties that we will spell out in detail below.
-We emphasize again that in this framework, $\bF=(\bK_1,\bK_2,\bPhat)$ is a \emph{deterministic} map and not a stochastic estimator.
+We emphasize again that in this framework, $\bF=(\bK_1,\bK_2,\bPhat)$ is a \emph{deterministic} map and not a stochastic estimator (cf. the discussion at the beginning of Section~\ref{sec:conservative}).
 It turns out that the optimal conservative unbiased linear fusion rules do not explicitly depend on the values of $\hat{x}_1$ and $\hat{x}_2$ but that is not clear a priori for the $\bPhat$ part of the rule.
 What is already clear on an intuitive level is that in such an optimal conservative unbiased linear fusion rule, the relationship between $(\bK_1,\bK_2)$ and $\bPhat$ will be given by equality in equation~\eqref{eq:conservative_5.2}.

 \begin{defn} The linear fusion rule~\eqref{eq:fusion_rule} is called \emph{unbiased} if for all $(K_1,K_2,\hat{P})\in\bF(\DomF)$, $\hat{x}=K_1\hat{x}_1+K_2\hat{x}_2$ is an unbiased estimator of $\xtrue$ for all $\xtrue\in\Rn$, i.e. if $K_1H_1+K_2H_2=I$. \end{defn}